DeiveTheDev/TestMod/README.md

-# Example Mod
+# Test Mod

-Template for making Babric mods for BTA!
+A tutorial mod for making Babric mods for BTA!

-**Note: *DO NOT fork this repository unless you want to contribute!***

-## Prerequisites
-- JDK for Java 17 ([Eclipse Temurin](https://adoptium.net/temurin/releases/) recommended)
-- [Intellij IDEA](https://www.jetbrains.com/idea/download/) (Scroll down for the free community edition, if using linux **DO NOT** use the flatpak distribution)
-- Minecraft Development plugin (Optional, but highly recommended)
+Credits:
+DeiveTheDev (the creator)
+CalamityCage (for the mod I used to learn)
+Turniplabs (for the base mod)
+---

-## Setup instructions
+## Instructions

-1. Click the `Use this template` button on this repo's page above (Will only appear if logged in).
-Choose `Create a new repository`, you will be redirected to a new page.
-Enter your repo's name and description, and hit `Create repository`.
-   To get your project, open IntelliJ IDEA and click `Get from VCS`.
-Select `Repository URL` and enter your repo's url

-2. After the project has finished importing, close it and open it again.
-   If that does not work, open the right sidebar with `Gradle` on it, open `Tasks` > `fabric` and run `ideaSyncTask`.

-3. Create a new run configuration by going in `Run > Edit Configurations`.
-   Then click on the plus icon and select Gradle.
-In the `Tasks and Arguments` field enter `build`.
-   Running it will build your finished jar files and put them in `build/libs/`.

-4. Lastly, open `File` > `Settings` and head to `Build, Execution, Development` > `Build Tools` > `Gradle`.
-   Make sure `Build and run using` and `Run tests using` is set to `Gradle`.
+First, download the Example Mod by TurnipLab and follow their README.
+After that you come back here.

+You can change this mod if you want, but I recommend you use this just like a book to learn and copying the instructions in your mod.
+If you copy something by `Ctrl + C` and paste in you project, make sure to update the imports too.
+It will appear in red if it is missing.
+If you just rewrite what is in red (if it is a Class) an option will show, just press `Tab` and automatically will write the import on top of your code.

+### A little Tip

-5. Done!
-Now, all that's left is to change every mention of `examplemod` and `turniplabs` to your own mod id and mod group, respectively.
-Happy modding!
+If you are in doubt where to change the texts `examplemod` and `turniplabs` with your mod id and mod group, here is where you need to change them.
+Change all the `yourmodname` and `yourgroupname` in files names/variables below.
+Everytime you change a file name, refactor the code.
+I recommend set your mod id and name as the same, change then in:

+`gradle.properties > mod_name = yourmodname (lowercase)`

+`gradle.properties > mod_group = yourgroupname (lowercase)`

+`src > main > java > yourgroupname > yourmodname > YourModName(PascalCase) > MOD_ID = yourmodname (lowercase)`

+Now what you need to change in your files:

+`src > main > resources > lang > yourmodname`

+`src > main > resources > fabric.mod.json > "id": "yourmodname" (You can already change name, description and authors too)`

+`src > main > resources > fabric.mod.json > mixins ["yourmodname.mixins.json"]   (Create the 'mixins' folder in the same folder as your main script)`

+`src > main > resources > yourmodname.mixins.json`

+You don't need to change the `import turniplabs.halplibe`, just the change the packages if you haven't already refactored.

+Lastly, almost every mod will use `YourModNameScriptName` in the main scripts, use this also to make it easier for other developers to read your code.

 ## Tips

-1. If you haven't already you should join the BTA modding discord! https://discord.gg/FTUNJhswBT
+1. If you haven't already you should join the BTA modding discord! https://discord.gg/FTUNJhswBT5.
-2. You can set your username when launching the client run configuration by setting `--username <username>` in your program arguments.
-3. When launching the server run configuration you may want to remove the `nogui` program argument in order to see the regular server GUI.
+2. In Intellij if `Ctrl + Left-Click` on a field or method you can quickly get information on when and where that field or method is assign or used.
-4. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
+5. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
-5. In Intellij if ctrl+left click on a field or method you can quickly get information on when and where that field or method is assign or used.